 (1) Enterprise Risk and Assurance, which maintains complementary frameworks for enterprise risk and assurance (including audit and compliance) and coordinates compliance with the AOFM’s obligations under relevant legal, regulatory and delegated authorisations; and

-(2) Reporting and IT, which provides reporting to inform performance of the portfolios of debt and assets managed by the AOFM and engages with Treasury IT to provide a secure, functional and robust IT environment to support AOFM business operations.
+(2) Business and Data Systems, which provides reporting to inform performance of the portfolios of debt and assets managed by the AOFM and engages with Treasury IT to provide a secure, functional and robust IT environment to support AOFM business operations.